 While the other three approaches in this chapter typically foreground different types of relationships between humans, the last includes these but goes beyond to consider relationships with the more-than-human world.
-This is the approach exemplified by the phrase that is central to the worldview and ethical orientation of many Indigenous peoples in what settlers have called North America.
+This is the approach exemplified by the phrase all my relations that is central to the worldview and ethical orientation of many Indigenous peoples in what settlers have called North America.
 This perspective emphasizes not only the reality of our physical, psychological, and spiritual dependence on the many different beings in the world around us but also our capacity to affect these beings.
 For many Indigenous traditions, it is not only nonhuman animals who are included in these relations but plants and parts of the non-organic world also.

 Importantly, the relations acknowledged are not simply relations of interdependency but also relationships of respect.
 For instance, many traditional Mi’kmaw stories identify ways that plants and animals guide and teach humans.
 These stories recognize that nonhuman beings do not exist to serve humans but have their own moral status that demands respect.
 Failing to respect other beings can bring disastrous results to those humans who ignore their obligations to the more-than-human world.
 This ethical orientation brings with it gratitude to those beings who sustain our lives and a commitment to sustaining theirs.
 When one takes something from the world one should only take what is needed, which not only shows respect for what is taken but also ensures that there is plenty for others (human and nonhuman, alike).
 Reciprocity is often emphasized with the view that one should give back for the gifts that one receives.
 In this way, relationships remain mutually beneficial.
 Just as ubuntu emphasizes the value of harmony in the human community, all my relations emphasizes the value of harmony of humans with each other as well as the many other beings in our world.

-An adjacent idea in Indigenous cultures is the .
+An adjacent idea in Indigenous cultures is the seven generations teaching.
 The seventh generation holds significance for many Indigenous peoples, such as the Anishinabek, Ojibway, and Haudenosaunee .
 When thinking about what we should do, this teaching recommends that we consider the actions and traditions of the previous seven generations and the effect of our actions on the seven generations after us.
 The foundational principle of this teaching is that our choices, actions, and mistakes have a ripple effect throughout history.
 As Ojibway thinkers, Linda Clarkson, Vern Morisette, and Gabriel Régallet explain: